TimekillerTK/cdk-deploy-ec2/README.md

 > Make sure to set an SSM parameter `/cdk-deploy-ec2/s3bucketname` with the value being the same as the `BUCKET_NAME` environment variable set above!

 # Issues
-* on first connection user doesn't have access to docker - restarting ssh session fixes this
+* on first connection user doesn't have access to docker - restarting ssh session fixes this (prolly still not ready)
+* when using certbot to use HTTP-01 certificate request, firewall needs to allow http connections from `0.0.0.0/0` otherwise it will fail
+* naming of created resources needs to be fixed to be consistent